Do you want to learn more about cybersecurity and privacy? Looking to improve your technical knowledge with an in-depth privacy guide?

 BitTorrent is what's known as a "peer-to-peer" protocol that allows for distributed and efficient sharing of files.
 Rather than there being a single, central server that everyone connects to in order to download something (a game, a book, a movie), you are, in fact, downloading little pieces of it from other people on the BitTorrent network all around the world.
 The BitTorrent protocol has many legitimate uses, but is well known for its popularity among people looking to download things illegally.

 A browser is the program/app you use to access the internet.
 There are many to choose from, but on a desktop PC the most common browsers are Firefox, Chrome, Microsoft Edge or Microsoft Internet Explorer.
 On Mac and iOS devices (like iPhones and iPads), it'll usually be Safari.
 Android devices like phones and tablets will typically also use the Chrome web browser.

-Most modern web browsers such as Google Chrome and Firefox allow you to download and install small programs that integrate with your browser to provide increased functionality.
-Here at ProPrivacy we are mainly concerned with extensions that improve users' privacy and/or security, and have recommendations for Chrome and Firefox users.
+Web browsers such as Chrome and Firefox allow you to download and install additional small programs that integrate (literally plug-in) with your browser to provide increased functionality.
+This can include everything blocking adverts, to changing the way Facebook works, or helping you check your grammar and spelling online.
+Here at ProPrivacy, we are mainly concerned with extensions that improve users' privacy and/or security, and have recommendations for Chrome and Firefox users.